 - Tamarind Springs

 Getting around in Kuala Lumpur is guaranteed to be the least of your problem (besides finding food).

 To make life easier, it’s recommended to download the Grab app.
 The rate depends on the type of car you choose and the distance of your destination.

 The city centre is also accessible by train.
-You can check the routes and ticket prices here.

 For trips outside KL, you can visit Easybook for information on ticket pricing, routes and schedule.

 If you feel like driving, you can download the Socar app.
 You just need to have a driving license and an international driving license is accepted.
 The rate depends on the type of car you’re renting and how long you’re renting it for.